On-premise vs. cloud computing: definition and differences

 Damage control

-Cloud: the key difference is that cloud infrastructure heavily relies on a virtual environment.
+Cloud.
+The key difference is that the cloud software heavily relies on a virtual environment.
 This means that data can be recovered from virtualizations instantly, so it provides more options.
 On the flip side, there could be various gaps in the data center management system, which the hackers could also exploit, so there’s no option without flaws.

 On the other hand, if you’re a startup and are highly focused on growth, then in that case cloud approach would be a much better starting point.
 That way, you can maximize the ratio between the money spent and the value gained.
 Plus, instant deployment time would also be very beneficial.